Energy for All 2030

 Energy access for the poor in Sub-Saharan Africa

-Energy for All 2030 is a cross-European project, dedicated to raising the public and political profile of energy access.
+Energy for All 2030 was a cross-European project, dedicated to raising the public and political profile of energy access.

 Almost half the world’s population currently live without modern energy.
 Projections show that the situation is likely to be the same in two decades time.
 As a result, billions of women, men and children will be denied the power to challenge their poverty.